avaeroh/teamflash-bot/README.md

 To test your bot and actually use it, you need to create its "profile" and invite it to a Discord server!
 The amazing [discord.js Guide](https://discordjs.guide/) explains it very well [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
 Follow the steps on the page, then continue reading this guide!

-Once you have generated a token, head to the `.env` file and paste it after the `BOT_TOKEN=`.
+Once you have generated a token, head to the `.env` file and paste it after the `DISCORD_TOKEN=`.
 Additionally, provide your bot's client ID for the `CLIENT_ID` field.
 You can find this in the "General Information" section, on the menu to the left in the Discord Developer Portal.

 Finally, head to [this section](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to add the bot to your server!